Instructions on setting up a Raspberry Pi Zero WH with a Waveshare ePaper 7.5 Inch HAT. The screen will display:

 Outlook Calendar setup

-You can use Outlook Calendar instead of Google Calendar.
-The setup is very simple, just run this script which will give instructions on how to login:
+The setup is much simpler, just run this script which will give instructions on how to login:

 Login with the Microsoft account you want to get the calendar from, and accept the consent screen.